Grahp/Steno-Glossary/README.md

 **Notes**
 - May be stored in a [**dictionary**](#dictionary) or generated on-the-fly.
 - These mappings are specified by [**theory rules**](#theory-rule).
+- Entries may not be enumerated, but they still exist.
+  - A dynamic dictionary has a set of entries it contains, but they are calculated on-the-fly.

 ## Dictionary
 Noun